algorandfoundation/xGov/README.md

 ## Submitting a Proposal
 To submit a proposal, a proposer needs to create a pull request on the repository.
-Proposals must follow the provided [template form](./TemplateForm.md) and be submitted to the folder  `/Proposals/xgov-X.md`, where X is the pull request number (e.g., xgov-1.md).
+Proposals must follow the provided <a href="https://github.com/algorandfoundation/ARCs/tree/main/assets/arc-0034/TemplateForm.md">template form</a> and be submitted to the folder <a href="Proposals">Proposals</a> `/Proposals/xgov-X.md`, where X is the pull request number (e.g., xgov-1.md).
 Proposals must have the status Final before the end of the temperature check.

 ## Threshold
 In order for a proposal to be approved, it is necessary for the number of votes in favor of the proposal to be proportionate to the amount of funds requested.
 This ensures that the allocation of funds is in line with the community's consensus and in accordance with democratic principles.